 To Sum Up

-A website maintenance audit is not a one-time event but an ongoing commitment to your site’s health and growth.
+A web maintenance audit is not a one-time event but an ongoing commitment to your site’s health and growth.
 Regular audits ensure that performance issues are resolved before they impact users or search engine results.

 By aligning the auditing process with business goals, you create a framework that strengthens optimization efforts and improves key performance indicators.
 Every audit’s scope, from technical checks to content reviews, contributes to long-term success.